vignedev/blender-addons/readme.md

 Automates the process of rigging clothes to a mesh as described [here](https://blender.stackexchange.com/questions/67625/how-to-rig-clothes).
 Alongside that, it also cleans the weights as wel.

 **Usage**: Select the meshes you want to bind and *set the source mesh as the active selection*.

+---

+## `apply-modifiers-preserve-shapekeys.py`

+Creates a clone of active object and applies all of its modifiers while perserving shape keys.
+If the source is linked to an armature, then the script attempts to do the same to the final mesh.